Beta · capped at 1,000 Strava athletes

 The "why" behind every number.

-Every Monday Rundown reads your week and tells you what actually moved the needle — and what to do about it.
+Every Monday Rundown reads your week — runs and walks both — and tells you what actually moved the needle.
 No dashboards to interpret.

 Aerobic efficiency improved.
 Same pace, average HR dropped 4 bpm this week.